2008 NCAA Division I men's basketball tournament: Regional semifinals (Sweet Sixteen)

 Tens of thousands of Texas fans turned out to Reliant Stadium in Houston and saw the second seeded Longhorns defeat the number three seeded Stanford Cardinal, 82–62.
 The unlikely defensive star of the game was Texas' Dexter Pittman.
 Normally not even a starter, Pittman was effective on the court, throwing his size against the tall Lopez twins, high-scorers at Stanford.
 On the offensive end, D. J. Augustin scored twenty-three points to combine with Damion James' 18 for the win.
 Stanford made things close at about the 13 minute mark of the second half, bringing it to within one at 52–51, but Texas went on a 16–2 run and turned the game into a rout.
 Later in the day, top-seeded Memphis defeated fifth seed Michigan State, 92–74.
 Memphis entered the game as the favorite but with several commentators pointing to them as the top seed most likely to lose.
 Instead, the Tigers went into halftime with a 30-point lead.
 Derrick Rose led his team with 27 points, and Chris Douglas-Roberts followed with 25, while Spartan star Drew Neitzel was held to just six.

 Regional final (Elite Eight)

-Top seeded Memphis defeated the Texas Longhorns to earn the third pass into the Final Four for the first time in 23 years with a convincing 85–67 win.
+Top seeded Memphis defeated Texas to reach the Final Four for the first time since 1985 with a convincing 85–67 win.
 Memphis spread the floor and used every man on the field to win.
 Texas star D J Augustin scored 16 points, but struggled with four turnovers in the second half.
 Derrick Rose won the Region's Most Outstanding Player award.